brijeshmaurya2000/Swiggy_Case_Study/README.md

 - Bengaluru is the highest sales state.
 - January is the highest sales month.

-## INSIGHTS
+ ## Conclusion
-- Non – Veg sales 35 % and Veg sales 65.
-- Sunday, Thursday and Saturday highest sales.
-- Bengaluru is the highest sales state.
-- January is the highest sales month.
+Based on the infights, vegetarian food contributes the majority of sales at 65%  indicating a stronger customer preference compared to non – vegetarian items, which account for 35% of sales.
+Sales performance is highest On Sunday, Thursday, and Saturday, showing that demand peaks on weekends and specific weekdays.
+Additionally, Bengaluru emerges as the highest sales – generating location, highlighting it as a key market with strong  customer demand.